Barnard Observatory, named for Frederick A. Barnard, is one of the oldest buildings on the University of Mississippi campus. For a map, click here.

-Born in Massachusetts in 1809, Frederick A. Barnard would become the third chancellor of the University of Mississippi, instituting many reforms that significantly altered and improved the University.
+Born in Massachusetts in 1809, Frederick A. Barnard became the third chancellor of the University of Mississippi, instituting many reforms that significantly altered and improved the University.
 While chancellor, he placed great significance on the experimental sciences and had both a chemistry lab and an observatory added to the campus.

 Barnard grew up as an intellectually curious and highly motivated young man.
 After graduating second in his class from Yale in 1828, Barnard secured a position teaching at the Hartford Grammar School.
 His severe hearing impairment, however, forced him to resign and move to the New York State Institute, a school for the speech and hearing impaired.